osamaGXDgaming/all-in-one-clipboard/README.md

     ./uninstall.sh
     ```

+## 🌐 Localization

+All-in-One Clipboard is available in multiple languages thanks to the efforts of contributors from around the world.

+**Supported Languages:**
+*   English

+### Want to Help Translate?

+We would love your help to make this extension available in your language!
+Contributions are welcome from everyone.

+To get started, please read our **[Translation Guide](CONTRIBUTING.md#translating-the-extension)**.

 ## Contributing

 Contributions are welcome!
 Please feel free to open an issue to report a bug or suggest a feature, or submit a pull request with your improvements.